 I recently read a piece complaining about how food bloggers tell too many personal stories instead of sharing the actual history of the food.
 Here is the truth: I can only share what I know.
 For me food is part of who I am.
 It is the bhindi that makes me think of my once feisty nani, it is the tikiyaan I make every Rajab, the Pulao that defines my cooking as a mother and the brownies that I can make in my sleep.
 While my historical knowledge of all these things is slim what I can share is what they mean to me along with tips and tricks that I incorporate.
 However, I am a practical person and have recently started including a Jump to Recipe link at the very beginning of my blog posts 🙂

 Here is a fun fact that I can share here.
 Most people think of maash ki daal as the yellow colored variety that you get in dhabas or roadside cafes.
-This Ghar ki Maash ki Daal (or home style maash ki daal) is one of those recipes that doesn’t wind up on restaurant menus.
+This Ghar ki Maash ki Daal or Daal Mash is one of those recipes that doesn't wind up on restaurant menus.
 The simple ingredients mean that you must, absolutely must, season it correctly.
 Maash ki Daal itself also has a natural saltiness so I prefer to tweak the seasoning right at the end before adding the baghaar/tadka.
-Those of you who have made it before will note that I don’t adopt the traditional method of cooking the daal with just the right amount of water because that perfect amount seems to vary by brand of lentils.
+Those of you who have made it before will note that I don't adopt the traditional method of cooking the daal with just the right amount of water because that perfect amount seems to vary by brand of lentils.
 Instead I do as my mother does and drain the excess water.
 Easy peasy.

 - 1 cup Maash ki daal (soaked for a few hours, preferably overnight)

 - Rinse your soaked daal and put it to boil with a generous amount of water, the ginger paste and a spoon full of salt

 - Once the daal is cooked, 20-30 minutes, drain the excess water and return the daal to the pot